investblog/animated-favicon/README.md

 ### How can I change the number of images in the animation?

-To change the number of images in the animation, modify the value of the `NumberOfPics` constant in the JavaScript code of the plugin.
+You can change the number of images in the animation on the settings page.

 ### How can I change the frequency of image switching?

-To change the frequency of image switching, modify the value of the `setTimeout()` function in the JavaScript code of the plugin.
+You can change the frequency of image switching on the settings page.

 ### What image formats can be used for the icons?

-By default, the plugin expects the icons to be in SVG format.
-However, other image formats can be used as well.
-To use a different image format, modify the `animateFavicon()` JavaScript function in the plugin code.

-### Where should the icons be located?

-The plugin assumes that the icons for the animation are located in the active theme directory under the `/favicon` directory.
+You can use any image format for the icons as long as the file extension is included in the filename.
+The icons should be named `favicon-1`, `favicon-2`, etc. and located in the active theme's `/favicon` directory.

 ## Contributing

 We welcome contributions to Animated Favicon Plugin.
-Please feel free to open a pull request or issue on the [GitHub repository](https://github.com/your-username/animated-favicon).
+Please feel free to open a pull request or issue on the [GitHub repository](https://github.com/your-username/animated-favicon-plugin).

+## Changelog

+### 1.1.0
+- Added settings page to adjust number of images, timeout, and file extension

+### 1.0.0
+- Initial release

 ## License